blakegarretson/essentials/main.md

     - If customization is important to you, [Vivaldi](https://vivaldi.com) may be of interest.
 It’s doing some cool things and even integrates features like an RSS reader.
     - And because you can never have too many browsers, the [DuckDuckGo](https://duckduckgo.com/) browser is another nice option if privacy and security are a high priority.

+## News Reader

+- [NetNewsWire](https://netnewswire.com): Easily the best free news reader for Mac with theme support, easy feed organization, and syncing across all your devices.
+It is basically a free [News Explorer](https://betamagic.nl/products/newsexplorer.html) with perhaps a few less advanced features. **(Mac)**
+    - If I absolutely need a news reader on Windows, [FeedFlow](https://www.feedflow.dev) is probably the best choice because it will sync to mobile devices and supports all platforms.
+It is a bit quirky and there are limited customization options though.

 ## Remote Shell Access

 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/): Awesome ssh/telnet client.
 It’s been the premier free terminal client for so many years because it’s simple and works while not skimping on features. **(Windows)**